syafiqfrhn/ESP8266/README.md

 This system makes of **HTTPS Redirect library** from **electronicsguy**.
 The files used and modified in this system are **GoogleDocs.ino** and **GoogleScript.gs**.
 The original files are located in the **HTTPSRedirect** directory.

-The system was developed on July 2018.
+This system was developed on July 2018.

 ## Components and Operations